Human rights are basic entitlements that belong to each and every one of us, regardless of:

 - and when services are delivered.

-The Victorian Human Rights and Equal Opportunity Commission overseas human rights, but it does not hear complaints.
+The Victorian Human Rights and Equal Opportunity Commission oversees human rights, but it does not hear complaints.

 Instead, those who believe their human rights have been violated must register complaints directly with the body involved.

 For example, the Disability Services Commissioner or Health Services Commissioner or the Public Transport Ombudsman.

 The Victorian Ombudsman handles matters not resolved by these bodies.